fronchetti/COLA-2022/README.md

 ### survey
 A .pdf copy of the survey as well as a separate .pdf of the survey diagrams and an editable version of the survey diagrams.
 ### tutorial
 The files used to make the video tutorial, including the script, .pdf and .pptx slides, and editable version of the used diagrams.
-Please see YouTube to watch the video tutorial itself.
+Please see YouTube [to watch the video tutorial](https://www.youtube.com/watch?v=V3xTa2sw0bk).

 ---
 If you have any questions, do not hesitate to contact us.
 You can send an email to one of the authors below:   <br>